Joint Biology and Computer Science Track in Bioinformatics

 Biology 23

 The aim of this course is to help computer science students become familiar with the principles of molecular biology as they relate to bioinformatics.
 The emphasis will be on the molecular workings of a cell, including the fundamental processes by which coded genetic information is decoded during the production of useful macromolecular structures and machines.
-The course is a prerequisite for CS students who want to take Bioinformatics I, Bio/CS 123A, to be offered in Fall 2008.

-Prerequisites: CS 46A and CS 46B; No college biology required.
+Prerequisites: CS 46A; No college biology required.

 Required Courses